-In line with its sponsor department, the Northern Ireland Office, the Commission took an outcomes based accountability approach to its business planning this year.
+In line with its sponsor department, the Northern Ireland Office, the Commission took an outcomes-based accountability approach to its business planning this year.
 The below table details its key objectives, activities, performance measures and outcomes.

-Objective 1 tifications are processed and on the Commission website in a ner Key activities nd publish all parade notifications on ission website al meetings throughout the year for eration of sensitive parades ormation and evidence to ensure it account all relevant factors rminations/decisions, where e, following full consideration of all Issue dete manner erminations/decisions in a timely Measures Outputs of notifications pro cessed and 3612 uploaded to PCNI w ebsite this includes parades processed during the reporting period notified to take place outside the reporting parade.
-3585 parades were notified to take place during this period (this does not include those that were withdrawn by the organiser). of sensitive notifications considered by the C 179 sensitive notifications considered during the reporting period.
-(177 of which were notified to take place during the reporting period). of determinations/ issued within 5 days Commission meeting of the 179
+Objective 1 Parades notifications are processed and published on the Commission website in a timely manner Key activities Process and publish all parade notifications on the Commission website Hold formal meetings throughout the year for full consideration of sensitive parades Gather information and evidence to ensure it takes into account all relevant factors Draft determinations/decisions, where appropriate, following full consideration of all factors Issue determinations/decisions in a timely manner Measures Outputs of notifications website s processed and uploaded to PCNI this includes parades processed during the reporting period notified to take place outside the reporting parade.
+3856 parades were notified to take place during this period (this does not include those that were withdrawn by the organiser). of sensitive no Commission tifications considered by the 192 sensitive notifications considered during the reporting period (185 of which were notified to take place during the reporting period). of determination of the Commission ons/decisions issued within 5 days on meeting 192

-Objective 2 nderstanding by the public of cerning public processions Key activities to provide bntext to determinations/decisions background to the decision making and aid understanding selves available for engagement with ers and all members of society • to media enquiries and other dence, as appropriate Initiate sur vey work with NI Life and Times Measures Outputs of determinations which 158 contain context to the Commission's decision process there were 21 no action letters issued of media enquiries dealt with 22 Trend change in attitude perception of the general on the stability of partnern Ireland neral public 4 questions included in Life and Times Survey
+Objective 2 A greater understanding by the processions e public of issues concerning public Key activities Include context to determinations/decisions to provide background to the decision-making process and aid understanding Make ourselves available all members of society Make ourselves available for engagement with stakeholders and all members of society Respond to media enquirion appropriate Respond to media enquiries and other correspondence, as appropriate Initiate survey work with N Initiate survey work with NI Life and Times Measures Outputs of determinations which Commission's decision-m 145 there were 41 no action letters issued of media enquiries deal t with 21 Trend change in attitude/ on the stability of paradin perception of the general public g in Northern Ireland Life and Times Survey results

-Objective 3 issues, incl ssion is kept informed of parading uding the conduct of public s and protest meetings Key activities protest org roactively with parade and ganisers, elected and community atives and other stakeholders Commissi ormation and evidence to ensure the on has a comprehensive range of hich to base decisions dentified parades and prepare the conduct of those parades to process edia reports and statements relating sions and protest meetings and evant events Measures Outputs of sensitive parade Commission has eng with stakeholders 179 of parades observ ed 35 (however some of these parades included multiple notifications for 12th July) of observer reports s prepared 35 updates provided at Commission meetings and recorded in Minutes
+Objective 3 The Commission is kept info conduct of public procession ormed of parading issues, including the ns and protest meetings Key activities Engage proactively with parade and protest organisers, elected and community representatives and other stakeholders Gather information and evidence to ensure the Commission has a comprehensive range of data on which to base decisions Observe identified parades and prepare reports on the conduct of those parades Monitor media reports and statements relating to processions and protest meetings and attend relevant events Measures Outputs of sensitive parades when engagement with stakeholder nere the Commission had olders 185 of parades observed 26 (however some of these parades included multiple notifications for 12th July) of observer reports prepared 26 updates provided at Commi 26 updates provided at Commission meetings and recorded in Minutes